mgelbart/magnum-opiate/README.md

 "The entire moon landing was faked.
 We began filming in March 1969 in a Hollywood studio.
 We were held up briefly by the screenwriters guild but eventually were able to proceed.
 Filming took 7 days and 7 nights.
 Real moon rock was used to make the scene look more realistic.

 This information is to be safeguarded at all costs.
-By the time this recording is watched, I will probably be long in the tooth and nail.
 By the way, please watch out for agent Triple-O Seven.
 Goodbye."

 To say that Rowlend's reaction was understated would not be an understatement because, alas, it would be completely false.
 Rowlend was shocked to his core.
 He couldn't believe it.
 The moon landing was faked!
 This was the greatest discovery since Sir Isaac Newton realized the apple doesn't fall far from the tree.